e-manual-goldstein/digital-services-dev-dash/docs/tickets/CFG-configuration.md

 ## Primary user story

-> Every team configures apps differently, but I constantly need to answer “what is the connection string for X?” or “does this flag differ between Partial16 and Production?”
+> Every team configures apps differently, but I constantly need to answer “what is the connection string for X?” or “does this flag differ between UAT-01 and SYS-02?”
 I want to pick a setting by name and compare it across apps or environments in seconds.

 ---